fpottier/baby/test/README.md

 to the repository's root directory and by typing `make test`.

-The subdirectory `StaticCompatibility` is a static test: its purpose is to ensure that the public interface offered by `bistro` subsumes the public interface of OCaml's standard `Set` library.
+The subdirectory `StaticCompatibility` is a static test: its purpose is to ensure that the public interface offered by `baby` subsumes the public interface of OCaml's standard `Set` library.
 Running this test is not necessary; compiling it is sufficient.